-- mandatory training on the Biotest Code of Business Conduct for all new employees and in case of major changes to the Code for all employees, as well as annual specialist training on the compliance manual for affected functional areas - 2. support from the central Compliance department and local compliance officers

-- 3. monitoring, checking and investigation Biotest continuously monitors all invoices of members of health care professionals from a compliance point of view; in addition the headquarters Internal Audit regularly reviews business activities in terms of compliance with laws and relevant guidelines - 4. internal and external telephone hotline to a law firm to report possible breaches, anonymously if desired.
+- 1. mandatory training on the Biotest Code of Business Conduct for all new employees and in case of major changes to the Code for all employees, as well as annual specialist training on the compliance manual for affected functional areas - 2. support from the central Compliance department and local compliance officers - monitoring, checking and investigation Biotest continuously monitors all invoices of members of health care professionals from a compliance point of view; in addition the headquarters Internal Audit regularly reviews business activities in terms of compliance with laws and relevant guidelines - 4. internal and external telephone hotline to a law firm to report possible breaches, anonymously if desired.

 Infractions of the compliance regulations result in legal employment measures up to and including termination.
-This reporting year there were no such infractions.
+There was one relevant incident in the year under review which led to consequences under labour law.
 Disciplinary measures may also be taken against management, if misconduct by employees is ignored or not corrected.
 Since executives play a special role also in compliance issues with regard to role models and responsibilities, a separate section is devoted to them in the Code of Ethics and Business Conduct.
 There it is bindingly documented in 10 points which special expectations are placed on these and their behaviour.